hlee92/Weather-Dashboard/README.md

 2. On the left-hand side, you'll see the history of cities searched.
 You have the option of clearing the history.

-3. There is a five day forecast feature that lets you see the weather in advanced so you plan your trip accordingly!
+3. There is a five day forecast feature that let's you see the weather in advanced so you can plan your trip accordingly!